anthonyprime202/dotfiles/README.md

 - Rofi: For menus
 - Foot: For terminal

-I Use Arch Btw 🤭
+I Use NixOS Btw 🤭

 ### Dependencies